Sepiella inermis: Behavior and Ecology

 Sepiella inermis generally displays more active behavior than other sepiid cuttlefish.
 This species both lives benthically like other cuttlefish, as well as hovers in the water column like a pelagic organism.
 This species is highly tolerant to fluctuations in the environment, and because of their tendency to benthic-pelagic habitats, requires less territory than pelagic squid of a similar size.

 Economic Importance

 Cuttlefish are becoming an increasingly abundant aspect of the fishing industry worldwide.
 Although the percentage caught varies depending on geographical location and time of year, they commonly make up a majority of all cephalopod catch.
 Trawlers are the main means by which cuttlefish are caught, both intentionally and as bycatch.
-They are exploited all year long, with the percent catch typically decreasing in summer months because many species spawn in late spring.
+They are exploited all year long, with the percentage catch typically decreasing in summer months because many species spawn in late spring.
 Even though they are consistently fished, there is still no evidence that implies overexploitation.